Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Model Collapse in Self-Consuming Chain of Diffusion Finetuning

-\paragraph{Observation 1: Model collapse is universal in the Chain of Diffusion.} We observe significant image degradation in all four datasets (see Figure \ref{figure:introduction}\ref{figure:baseline_datasets}) in the Chain of Diffusion.
-The quality of generated images begins to clearly deteriorate in the third iteration and it drops even more rapidly once the visible degradation emerges, reaching an unrecognizable level in two or three additional iterations.
-We investigated a variety of different scenarios (summarized in Table~\ref{table:hyperparameters_details}) to see if this degradation is an anomaly of specific hyperparameter settings or if it is a ubiquitous phenomenon.
-We tested various dataset sizes for $D_0$ and $D_k$ (Appendix~\ref{appendix:hyperparameter_experiments:size}), increasing the size of synthetic datasets $D_k$ by generating more than one image per prompt (Appendix~\ref{appendix:hyperparameter_experiments:more_than_one}), mixing real images from $D_0$ to $D_k$ (Appendix~\ref{appendix:hyperparameter_experiments:mixing}), changing the descriptiveness of prompts (Appendix~\ref{appendix:hyperparameter_experiments:prompt}), freezing U-Net or text encoder during finetuning (Appendix~\ref{appendix:hyperparameter_experiments:unet_text_encoder}), and various other hyperparameters (\# sampling steps, \# epochs, learning rate, and CLIP skip) (Appendix~\ref{appendix:hyperparameter_experiments:steps}, \ref{appendix:hyperparameter_experiments:epochs}, \ref{appendix:hyperparameter_experiments:lr}, and \ref{appendix:hyperparameter_experiments:clip_skip}).
-We also tested adding a small Gaussian noise in each image in the original set $D_0$ to see if having small random perturbations can improve reusability (Appendix~\ref{appendix:hyperparameter_experiments:input_noise}), and investigated if the degradation happens for larger Stable Diffusion (Appendix~\ref{appendix:hyperparameter_experiments:sdxl}). \emph{In all settings we tested, image degradation was universally present.} We plot the results for Pokemon dataset on Figure~\ref{figure:metric}\ref{figure:metric:pokemon_baseline_tradeoff} where y-axis is reusability and x-axis is the ${\rm FID}_1$.
-While adding noise and mixing $90\%$ real images show the best reusability (the lower, the better), they still exhibit significant degradation (FID score has been doubled in $6$ iterations).
-More visual inspections and metric plots can be found in Appendix~\ref{appendix:hyperparameter_experiments}.
+We then investigated a variety of different scenarios (summarized in Figure~\ref{figure:tradeoff_with_table}) to see if this degradation is an anomaly of specific hyperparameters or a ubiquitous phenomenon.
+We tested various dataset sizes for $D_0$ and $D_k$, increasing the size of $D_k$ by generating more than one image per prompt, mixing real images of $D_0$ to $D_k$, changing the descriptiveness of prompts\footnote{C, W, S, and L for Combine, Waifu, Short, and Long, respectively.
+We concatenate BLIP and Waifu captions as default setting, referred to as Combine.
+More details can be found in Appendix~\ref{appendix:hyperparameter_experiments:prompt}.}, freezing U-Net or text encoder, and various other hyperparameters (\# sampling steps, \# epochs, learning rate, and CLIP skip).
+We also added a small Gaussian noise in each image in the original set $D_0$ to test if small random perturbations can improve reusability, or merged all four datasets into one to see if the extended domain delays model collapse (Cross-domain data). \emph{In all settings we tested, image degradation was universally present and very fast.} We plot the trade-off for Pokemon on Figure~\ref{figure:tradeoff_with_table} where y-axis is collapse rate and x-axis is the ${\rm FID}_1$ (better when closer to the origin).
+While adding noise to images and mixing $90\%$ real images to every iteration as proposed by \cite{gerstgrasser2024model, bertrand2023stability, fu2024towards, alemohammad2023self, ferbach2024self} show the lowest collapse rate, they still exhibit significant degradation (FID score has been doubled in $6$ iterations)\footnote{We do not display scenarios that change the training dataset size, such as Img/Prompt and Dataset Size, as varying sizes differ FID scales.
+We observe similar image degradation for them, presented in the Appendix~\ref{appendix:hyperparameter_experiments}.}.